CAUSA/Frameshift/README.md

-### Frameshift substitutions and the frameshift tolerability of the genetic code and the protein-coding genes
+### Frameshift substitutions and frameshift tolerability of the genetic code and protein-coding genes

 #### 1	Simulation and translation of coding DNA sequences (CDSs)